 - The RemoteCollectorConfigurator utility: A command-line tool, which allows you to manage collectors remotely.
 By default, it is located in the C:\Program Files\GE Digital \NonWebCollectorInstantiationTool folder.
-For instructions on using this utility, refer to Remote Collector Management. - The Proficy Authentication Configuration tool: A utility that allows you to specify the Proficy Authentication server details to match with the Proficy Authentication server used by Webbased Clients.
-By default, it is located in the C:\Program Files\Proficy\Proficy Historian\x64\Server folder.
-For instructions on using this tool, refer to Change the Proficy Authentication Server (on page 89).
+For instructions on using this utility, refer to Remote Collector Management. - The Proficy Authentication Configuration tool: A utility that allows you to specify the Proficy Authentication server and Configuration Hub server details to match with the Proficy Authentication server used by Web-based Clients, and also register the Historian node with Proficy Authentication server and Configuration Hub server.
+By default, it is located in the C: \Program Files\Proficy\Proficy Historian\x64\Server folder.
+Alternatively, you can search for the Proficy Authentication Tool in the Windows search bar and open it.
+For instructions on using this tool, refer to Register with Configuration Hub (on page 76).

-While installing the Historian server, if you have allowed the installer to create Historian security groups, create a local Windows user with the format <Web-based Clients server name>.admin, and add the user to the ihSecurityAdmins group (on page 215).
+While installing the Historian server, if you have allowed the installer to create Historian security groups, create a local Windows user with the format <Web-based Clients server name>.admin, and add the user to the ihSecurityAdmins group (on page 217).